GP2code/GP2-Project-Templates/README.md

 ![QC App Interface](./images/qc-app.png)

 > **Note:** This app is currently under development and more modalities will be added soon!
+The app currently supports Hoehn & Yahr, CISI-PD, and MDS UPDRS Parts II and III.

 Using this standardized format ensures all submitted data can be efficiently integrated and analyzed by the consortium's analysis team.

-If you have any questions, please contact clinicaldata@gp2.org
+If you have any questions or need to submit data that is not currently supported by the QC app, please contact clinicaldata@gp2.org for additional support.

 ---